MicrosoftDocs/azure-docs/articles/machine-learning/how-to-enable-studio-virtual-network.md

 # Use Azure Machine Learning studio in an Azure virtual network

 In this article, you learn how to use Azure Machine Learning studio in a virtual network.
+The studio includes features like AutoML, the designer, and data labelling.
+In order to use those feature in a virtual network, you must follow the steps in this article.

-You learn how to:
+In this article, you learn how to:

 > [!div class="checklist"]
-> - Grant the studio access to data stored inside of a virtual network.
+> - Give the studio access to data stored inside of a virtual network.
 > - Access the studio from a resource inside of a virtual network.
 > - Understand how the studio impacts storage security.

 This article is part five of a five-part series that walks you through securing an Azure Machine Learning workflow.
-We highly recommend that you read through [Part one: VNet overview](how-to-network-security-overview.md) to understand the overall architecture first.
+We highly recommend that you read through the previous parts to setup a virtual network environment.

 See the other articles in this series: